Thomas and the Magic Railroad: Plot

-Burnett's granddaughter Lily meets Patch, who takes her to Shining Time, where she meets Junior.
+Burnett's granddaughter Lily meets Patch, who takes her to Shining Time where she meets Junior.
 Junior takes her through the magic railroad to Sodor, where they meet Thomas.
-Thomas is not happy to see Junior, but agrees to help and takes them to the windmill, where they find Mr. Conductor.
-Percy discovers that Splatter and Dodge have found the Sodor entrance to the magic railroad and goes to warn Thomas.
+Thomas takes them to the windmill, where they find Mr. Conductor.
+That night, Percy discovers that Splatter and Dodge have found the Sodor entrance to the magic railroad and goes to warn Thomas.
 While traveling through the magic railroad to take Lily home, Thomas discovers the missing coal truck.
-Lily goes to find Burnett, leaving Thomas stranded.
-Thomas uncontrollably rolls down the mountain and re-enters the magic railroad through another secret portal.
+Lily goes to find Burnett, reluctantly leaving Thomas stranded.
+Thomas uncontrollably rolls down a cliffside and re-enters the magic railroad through another secret portal.

 Burnett explains to Lily the problem of getting Lady to steam.
-Lily suggests using a special coal from Sodor, and Burnett uses it to start Lady.
-Lady takes them along the magic railroad and, followed by Thomas, returns to Sodor.
+Lily suggests using a special coal from Sodor, and Burnett uses it to successfully start Lady.
+Lady takes them along the magic railroad and (followed by Thomas) returns to Sodor.
 Diesel 10 arrives with Splatter and Dodge, who decide to stop helping him.
 Diesel 10 then chases Thomas and Lady and tries to cross the viaduct, but it collapses under his weight and he falls into a sludge-filled barge.
 Lily combines water from a wishing well and shavings from the magic railroad to make more gold dust.
 Mr. Conductor passes his position as conductor to Junior before they depart.
-Lily, Burnett, Patch, and Mutt return to Shining Time, Lady returns to the magic railroad, and Thomas travels home into the sunset.
+Lily, Burnett, Patch, and Mutt return to Shining Time; Lady returns to the magic railroad; and Thomas travels home into the sunset.